 And at the end of his life, Yehoshua in his last words made the people to choose whom they were to serve: YHVH or the nations,

 And now, fear Yehovah, serve Him in perfection and in truth, and put away the gods which your fathers served beyond the River and in Egypt, and serve Yehovah!
 And if it seems evil in your eyes to serve Yehovah, choose for yourselves this day whom you are going to serve, whether the gods which your fathers served that were beyond the River, or the mighty ones of the Amorites, in whose land you dwell.
 But I and my house, we serve Yehovah.
 (Jos 24:14-15)

-Then Yehoshua made them witnesses against them, if they would transgress the Covenant of the land,
+Then Yehoshua made them witnesses against themselves, if they would dare to transgress the Covenant of the land,

 Therefore, the apparent discrepancy between the accounts in Joshua 13 and 21 must be explained not in the fact that Yehoshua had not completely taken and conquered the land, but simply in the fact that YHVH had withdrawn His help from His people, because they left the remnant of these nations among them.